tenglin2/faceblur/README.md

 To Be Filled in Soon...

 ### Final Notes
-This respository will not include the back end code for the API.
+This repository will not include the back end code for the API.
 Instead the back end portion of the project will be in a separate repository to clearly show the difference in roles and because it is a better practice.